sparkfun/SparkFun_GNSS_mosaic-T/docs/hardware_overview.md

 </article>

-!!! warning "RTK Base"
+!!! warning "RTK Not Supported"
-	The mosaic-T is a superb GNSS module designed for highly accurate timing applications.
-It can be configured as a RTK Rover and will make use of incoming RTCM corrections. **But it can not be configured as a RTK Base.
+	The mosaic-T is a superb GNSS module designed for highly accurate timing applications. **But it does not support RTK.
+It can not be configured as a RTK Rover or Base.
 RTCM output is not supported.**

 </div>